 The 68-year-old former soldier from Yemen's south was considered by most as the consensus candidate.

 But two major opposition groups - the separatist Southern Movement and the Houthi rebels - boycotted the poll.

 The uprising's main proponents had asked Yemenis to support Hadi and posters of the vice-president were plastered on buildings and streets in the capital Sanaa.

-"Hadi has local, regional and international support and is a respected leader who has a vision for the future."
+Hadi had local, regional and international support and was a respected leader with a vision for the future.

 Hadi was sworn in as Saleh returned home from the US where he received treatment for injuries sustained in an attack on his palace.

 Many feared his return would stock tensions but US President Barack Obama had voiced support for Hadi's new leadership.